Energy Transition Summit

 Who should attend?

-- Senior management from local and central government sectors such as energy, transport, planning, urban development, climate, infrastructure, ICT, finance and sustainability
+- Senior management from local and central government

 - Relevant policy-makers and advisors in national and local government